Network Analysis 1

 Prof. Henry was always willing to go the extra mile and explain everything very clearly.
 His course provides an excellent introduction to network analysis.
 I learned a lot! — participant from Hong Kong

-Although the study of networks is theoretically motivated, this course is primarily focused on developing practical skills in working with network data.
+Although the study of networks is theoretically motivated, we are primarily focused on developing practical skills in working with network data.
 Participants learn, through hands-on training in the free software package R, how to manage and rigorously analyze network data.

 Dates